adagdelen25/upworkQr/README.md

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the `com.upwork.hometask.demo.DemoApplication` class from your IDE.

-Alternatively you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so:

-Open an internet editor using  hidden window call http://localhost:8080/ not https://localhost:8080/
+Open an internet editor using  hidden window, call http://localhost:8080/ not https://localhost:8080/

 * You can continue your transactions using the interface
 * You can continue using swagger-ui